arlo397/GuardianAI/README.md

 ```

 #### Using Application at Public Endpoint
-Assumeing you have already created a deployment and a service (of type ClusterIP) for your Flask API.
+Assuming you have already created a deployment and a service (of type ClusterIP) for your Flask API.
 There are two new k8s objects required: `Service` object of type `Nodeport` & `Ingress`

 Public acccess to our deployment is made possible via k8s `Service` object of type `Nodeport` which exposes our Flask API on a public port. `Ingress` specifies the subdomain to make the Flask API available on and maps this domain to the public port created.